AhmedAyachi/QLBoost/README.md

 							return value.trim();
 						},
 				    },
 			    ],
             }),
         }),
     });
-Just go to any GraphQLField and pass it as param to the **GraphQLField** function.
+Just go to any graphql field object  and pass it as an argument to the GraphQLField function.

 ## GraphQLObject
 A function that takes a **GraphQLObjectTypeConfig** object as param and returns a **new GraphQLObjectType instance** with the provided config object.